Frequently Asked Questions (FAQs)

 Learn more about the changes to the South Australian Skills Act.

 On 1 July 2021, the South Australian Skills Act (SAS Act) took effect.
-The SAS Act, which amended the Training and Skills Development Act (T&SD Act) 2008, is the legislation which governs the skills and training system in South Australia.
+The SAS Act is the legislation which governs the skills and training system in South Australia.

 The role of the South Australian Skills Commission is to: